goesj/BavarianMortality/README.md

 The visualizations part needs
 `RColorBrewer`, `cowplot`, `ggdist`, `ggridges`, `ggpubr`,`ggrepel`

+For **Stan** to run on the computer, one needs an interface to R called `rstan`.
+To install `rstan`see the following link: <https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started>
+Moreover, the package `INLA` is not available on CRAN.
+Information regarding the installation of `INLA` can be found here: <https://www.r-inla.org/download-install>

 ## Shiny App
 A shiny app for better visualization of all results can be found in the `ShinyApp` folder.